 An adopter who has given up smoking needs to have stopped for at least 12 months before we will consider placing a child under five with you.
-If you've been a non-smoker for six months (well done!), why not talk to us now and if it's right for you we can get the ball rolling.
+If you've stopped smoking (well done!), why not talk to us now and if it's right for you we can get the ball rolling.